brian7704/OpenTAKServer-docs/docs/groups.rst

 LDAP
 ----

 An LDAP or Microsoft Active Directory server can optionally be used to manage groups.
-See the `LDAP <ldap.html>`__  page for details on configuring this feature.
+See the :ref:`ldap`  page for details on configuring this feature.

 When using LDAP, OpenTAKServer will consider users that are members of the group specified by ``OTS_LDAP_ADMIN_GROUP``